contentful/slash-developers/docs/tutorials/android/getting-started-with-contentful-and-android.md

 ~~~

 which will call the `onSuccess` handler, once the data got loaded, you can process the results.
-Also on production applications you might like to overwrite
+Also on production applications you might like to override

 ~~~ java
 protected void onFailure(Throwable error) {